You open Instagram and see the message: "Your account has been suspended."

 Step 4: Submit your written appeal.
 This is where most people fail.
 A vague "I didn't do anything wrong" appeal gets ignored.
 Use the templates in the next section for a structured response.

 Step 5: Wait (and don't make it worse).
 Standard response time: 24-72 hours, though some appeals take up to 2 weeks.
 Do not submit multiple appeals — this can reset your position in the queue or flag your account for "spamming support."
+Important: as of 2025, Instagram has restricted many users to a single appeal attempt through the app, making your first submission even more critical.

 Path B: Creator/Business Account Recovery